 Every 100 hours, inspect and clean the cooling fins (more often when operating in extremely dusty, dirty conditions).
-Remove the two (2) cylinder head access panels in the engine shroud and clean the cooling fins and external surfaces using compressed air.
-Also clean the oil cooler fins located on the RH cylinder.
+Remove the two (2) cooling fin access panels in the engine shroud and clean the cooling fins and external surfaces using compressed air.
 Make sure to reinstall the access panels before operating the engine.